cyjoo1988/cyjoo1988.github.io/_posts/2020-05-18-how-to-markdown.md

 ---
 title: How To Markdown
-date: 2020-05-18 10:15
+date: 2020-05-18 10:40
-categories: web, howto, markdown
+categories: web howto markdown
 ---
-* note.
-This page is a work in progess.
+__note.
+This page is a work in progess.__

 1.0 What is Markdown
 =====================